 Dr. Neal R. Bucholtz, D.D.S.

 Dr. Bucholtz graduated from the Marquette University School of Dentistry in 1976 and then the Indiana University Department of Graduate Prosthodontics.
-I am currently in private practice in New Berlin, Wis., and am part-time faculty in the postgraduate program in prosthetic dentistry at Marquette with special interests in gnathology and dental ceramics.
-My pastime interests are in fast cars.
+I am currently in private practice in New Berlin, Wis., and I am part-time faculty in the postgraduate program in prosthetic dentistry at Marquette with special interests in gnathology and dental ceramics.

 Dr. Michael B. Karczewski, D.D.S.

 Dr. Karczewski is an alumnus of the Marquette University School of Dentistry and the graduate program in prosthodontics at Marquette.
 I feel so strongly that my time here shaped me so positively to become the dental professional I am today, as well as those years being some of the most enjoyable of my life.
 I continued as dental faculty right from my time as a resident continuously through to today, now approaching 30 years.
 He has enjoyed the opportunity to help guide the residents through their educational experience since they give back as much or more than he has given them.